Yaco-Sistemas/yith-library-server/docs/source/installation.rst

 Yith Library Server uses MongoDB for its storage needs.
 In modern operating systems it is pretty easy to install MongoDB.
-As an example, in Fedora 17 is as easy as running these two commands:
+As an example, in Fedora 17 it is as easy as running these two commands:

 .. code-block:: bash